Kirkwood, Missouri

-Kirkwood is an inner-ring western suburb of St. Louis located in St. Louis County, Missouri.
-As of the 2010 census, the city's population was 27,540.
-Founded in 1853, the city is named after James P. Kirkwood, builder of the Pacific Railroad through that city.
+Kirkwood is an inner-ring suburb of St. Louis located in western St. Louis County, Missouri.
+As of the 2020 census, the city's population was 29,461.
+Founded in 1853, the city is named after James P. Kirkwood, chief engineer of the Pacific Railroad.
 It was the first planned suburb located west of the Mississippi River.

 History

 Plans for a new community close to St. Louis were begun after the St. Louis fire of 1849 and the preceding and subsequent cholera outbreaks that killed one-tenth of the residents of downtown St. Louis.
 In 1850, Hiram W. Leffingwell and Richard Smith Elliott bought land 14 mi from downtown, which was at about the same time James P. Kirkwood, chief engineer of the Missouri Pacific Railroad, was laying out a route for the train line.
 The city of Kirkwood, named after the chief engineer, was platted in 1852.
 Kirkwood was the first suburban municipality built outside of the St. Louis city boundaries.

 When the railroad reached the community in 1853, the developers sold lots for the Kirkwood Association.
 Other Leffingwell developments were to include the construction of Grand Avenue and the establishment of Forest Park.
 In 1866, the Quinette Cemetery was built, which is one of the five historic African American burial grounds in the St. Louis area.

 The original town plat including quarter section blocks, and families could buy a block estate of 5 acre.
 Deed restrictions prohibited industrial development.